Generic Name: Lorazepam

 What is Ativan?

-Ativan, known as lorazepam in its generic form, is a benzodiazepine primarily used for short-term relief of symptoms of anxiety disorders in adolescents and adults.
+Ativan (Generic Name: lorazepam) is a benzodiazepine primarily used for short-term relief of symptoms of anxiety disorders in adolescents and adults.
 It may help relieve excessive worry, shortness of breath or heavy perspiration, feelings of edginess, and difficulty sleeping due to anxiety.
 The safety and effectiveness of taking lorazepam for more than four months in unknown.

 Ativan is also used off-label to treat alcohol withdrawal, insomnia, and to prevent nausea from chemotherapy.